“If you can find out who you are, at a young age, you can avoid a lot of pitfalls.”

 Though Saidat regrets leaving university, her time at Rhema brought her exactly where she needed to be.
 It was there that she began learning how to work with at-risk youth—something she quickly grew to love.
-“I got to know myself a little bit more and realized that I wanted my work to go beyond just the church, and extend to the broader community,” she says.
+“I got to know myself a little bit more, and realized that I wanted my work to go beyond just the church and extend to the broader community.”

 In 2004, Saidat began collaborating with the school board.
 She began by talking to students about pursuing their dreams, but soon switched her focus to bullying prevention.
 It was the start of what would become The Saidat Show.